-No unit trips with subsequent headgate closures occurred at the Wallowa Falls Project January - May, 2020 and as such no fish salvages were ever required.
-One fish salvage occurred on the Project during 2020, that of a salvage of the West Fork Wallowa River side-channel immediately downstream of the tailrace barrier discharge plume after fish barriers were installed on August 23, 2020.
+No unit trips of long enough duration with subsequent headgate closure occurred at the Wallowa Falls Project November 16 - July 30, 2021 and as such no fish salvages were ever required.
+One fish salvage occurred on the Project during 2021, that of a salvage of the West Fork Wallowa River side-channel immediately downstream of the tailrace barrier discharge plume after fish barriers were installed on July 14, 2021.
 No fish were encountered or observed.